-Making dietary changes without feeding the Restrictive Eating Cycle
+Dietary changes for a health condition without feeding the Restrictive Eating Cycle

 This article was updated from a previous version.
-It is the second of three articles about making dietary changes without feeding the Restrictive Eating Cycle.
+It is the second of three articles about making dietary changes when you have health issues without feeding the Restrictive Eating Cycle.

 The first article, A Diet by Any Other Name is Still a Diet, explored the idea that when people make a voluntary change in their eating in the name of “health” without mindfulness, they may find themselves hyperfocused on food with less energy left to focus on living the healthy life they set out to achieve.